 Finally, my honorable mention is the WordPress Hide Posts Plugin… this wee gem allows you to hide posts on search, in categories or on pages…. really great if you’re wanting a specific post to only show up in certain navs.

-There’s a tonne more plugins that are super useful.
+There’s a heap more great WordPress plugins for blogs that are super useful.
 But, these 7 are the ones I reckon will get you well under way as a new blogger.
 Let me know what plugins you love in the comments below.

 3 thoughts on “What are the best WordPress plugins for bloggers?”